AntonDnepr/domutils/Readme.md

 This project contains docker integration.
 You have to set or modify some variables in order to start the docker containers and the project as a whole.

-1. Database variables:
-    - PROJECT_NAME - the name of the project

-2. Docker variables:
-    These variables (ports) should be different for each project (container).
-    You can see busy ports using the command `docker ps` (section "PORTS" - 0.0.0.0:`5426`->5432/tcp).

-    - DOCKER_POSTGRES_PORT
-    - DOCKER_BACKEND_PORT

-3. Django settings:
-    - ENV - use "local" for local development

 All variables must be written without quotation marks and without spaces before and after the equal sign.

-Read data from `.env` file into terminal with `set -o allexport; source .env; set +o allexport`

-Now you can run docker with `pipenv run go-docker` if you have pipenv installed or you can use `docker-compose up` to start local backend
+Read data from `.env` file into terminal with `set -o allexport; source .env; set +o allexport` Now you can run docker with `docker-compose up` to start local backend

-You can run frontend from the frontend folder.
-The frontend was created with Node v10.24.0 and yarn 1.21

 ## Add git hooks